 However, not all options may be relevant to you.
-Pick wisely and save on your insurance premium while remaining financially safe.
+Pick auto insurance company options wisely and save on your insurance premium while remaining financially safe.

-Insurance companies use your credit score while calculating your insurance rates.
+Car insurance companies check credit while calculating your insurance rates.
 Watch the following video to understand how your credit score is used to calculate your insurance rate.

 Various events in life impact our credit history.
 Sometimes, we may be in the process of repairing our credit score.